kristinemlarson/gnssrefl/tests/use_cases/use_at01.md

 It tries to do some simple outlier removal and will make an effort to compute the RH dot correction.
 The default for outliers is 0.5 meters, but you can set that value at the command line.
-*The RH dot correction is preliminary code.* It uses a cubic spline to fit the RH data which allows a first order estimate for RH dot.
+*The RH dot correction computed here is using a test version of our code.* It uses a cubic spline to fit the RH data which allows a first order estimate for RH dot.
 That, along with geometrical information as to the elevation angle rate of change, is used to make the RH dot correction.
 This term is **very important** for sites with large tidal ranges, but is of minimal importance at sites like at01.